sivasamyk/logtrail/README.md

 	      ```
   - Logs & Events from Windows, Java, Python, PHP, Perl, Ruby, Android, Docker, .Net can be shipped using syslog protocol.
   - For more configuration options refer to [Papertrail Configuration Help](http://help.papertrailapp.com/).
+- Beats/Fluentd can also be used to ship events to ES and fields can be mapped using `fields` parameter in `logtrail.json`
 - Switching back to Kibana main view from logtrail will not work (known bug).
 Workaround: Please change the URL directly in address bar.